 - Discuss Your College List:

-We’ll help you develop a balanced list of colleges to apply to, considering factors like location, size, academic programs, campus culture, and your personal career goals.
-We’ll help you build a list of reach, match, and safety schools that fit your preferences and strengths.
+Developing a balanced college list can be challenging if you don’t know all of your options and how your profile stacks up against admitted students.
+Our team will help you consider factors like location, size, academic programs, campus culture, and your personal career goals to make a sound decision.
+We encourage our students to build a list of reach, match, and safety schools that will fit your preferences and strengths.

 - Strategize for Essays

-If interviews are part of your application process, we’ll also offer tips and practice sessions to help you prepare.
+If you’re applying to a school that requires interviews as part of their application process, our team will offer tips for that specific school and conduct practice sessions to help you prepare.

 How to Prepare for Your Session